Learning with Subset Stacking: LEarning with Subset Stacking

-The first step of our learning algorithm is to generate a collection of subsets $(\mX_j, \vy_j) \subseteq (\mX, \vy)$, $j=1, \dots, m$.
-We do not impose a restriction to partition the dataset into mutually exclusive, collectively exhaustive subsets.
-Different subsets may have common samples or there may exist a sample that does not belong to any one of the subsets.
+{ }\textbf{Subset Selection and Local Learning.} The first step of our learning algorithm is to generate a collection of subsets $(\mX_j, \vy_j) \subseteq (\mX, \vy)$, $j=1, \dots, m$.
+We do not restrict to partitioning the dataset into mutually exclusive, collectively exhaustive subsets.
+Different subsets may have common samples, or there may exist a sample that does not belong to any one of the subsets.
 The core idea of our approach is to train a different model with the data points in each subset.
 That is, for a given input point $\vx$, we obtain its prediction by training a learning method \textit{locally} with the subset $(\mX_j, \vy_j)$.
 We denote this local prediction by $\CL(\vx | \mX_j, \vy_j)$.

-It is worth noting the requirement for the method that the selected subsets be localized.
+It is worth noting that the method requires the selected subsets to be localized.
 Localness is necessary for the trained model to capture the input-output relation in the locality of the center of the subset.
-One way to ensure localness is as follows: First, we randomly select $m$ input points from $\mX$ as \textit{anchors}, and then for each anchor, we construct a subset by selecting $k$-nearest samples to the anchor.
+To ensure localness, we first randomly select $m$ input points from $\mX$ as \textit{anchors}, and then for each anchor, we construct a subset by selecting $k$-nearest samples to the anchor.
 Clearly, the performance of this simple method depends on the random location of the subsets $(\mX_j, \vy_j)$, $j=1, \dots, m$.
 While this method is straightforward to implement, a principled alternative could be using clustering techniques, such as $k$-means or spectral clustering.
-We shall discuss such variants in Section \ref{sec: Variants}.
+We shall discuss such variants in \ref{sec: Variants}.

-Note that each local model is trained independently of others.
+Note that each local model is trained independently of the others.
 Therefore, the local models can be trained in a trivially parallel fashion.
-Moreover, each local model works with only a subset of data samples, and hence it is faster to train each one of them.
+Moreover, each local model works with only a subset of data samples; hence, it is faster to train each one of them.